-An example of a general Plenum assembly configuration is shown in Figure 76.
+An example of a general Plenum assembly configuration is shown in Figure 71.
 Plenums of varying widths are mounted directly over the MV enclosures of the corresponding width.
 A 0.9 m (36 in.)
 Exhaust extension assembly is shown mounted on the extreme right side Plenum of the equipment "Line-up" (can alternatively exhaust to the left).
+Engineered systems can be made site specific.